Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 I'm not saying drunk because she's Irish in the day in the street.

-Let's have a sound.
+Let's have a sandy.

 I'm not saying that at all.

-Chance says, join Stab Proof Plus.
+Chant says, join Stab Proof Plus.

-Every month you get one new shiny official stab proof STM.
+Every month you get one new shiny official Stab Proof STM.

-I mean, I say it enough, but I just hate all of it.
+I just hate all of it.

-It's like the guy who ran that kid over the other day in Birmingham or Manchester, it was.
+It's like the guy who ran that kid over the other day in Birmingham or Manchester it was, because it was someone was getting macheted or something.

-This is going to happen more often, man.
+I'm like, this is going to happen, this is going to happen more often, man.

 Yeah.